-Waste collection and disposal would be conducted in accordance with the Solid and Hazardous Waste Rules and Regulation of the State of Tennessee (TDEC DSWM Rule 0400 Chapters 11 and 12, respectively).
+Waste collection and disposal would be conducted in accordance with applicable regulatory requirements to minimize health and safety effects.
 To the extent practicable, waste would be recycled.
 Materials that could not be recycled would be disposed of at an approved facility to be determined by the designated contractor(s).
 No waste oil would be disposed of on the Project Site.